This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Affordability: Most online vendors offer lower prices than retail shops.
 This is usually because online vendors eliminate costs associated with retail store operations.
 Doing so allows them to keep prices low without compromising quality.

-Privé Revaux offers a wide selection of prescription glasses, available with single vision or progressive lenses.
-You can browse our collection by lens size, lens type, style, color, and even face shape.
-Taking our fit quiz can also help you find your perfect match.
+Privé Revaux offers an extensive range of prescription glasses, available with single vision or progressive lenses.
+You can explore our collection by lens size, lens type, style, color, and even face shape.
+Our fit quiz is also a helpful tool for finding your perfect match.